 Early in the development of the application, Alaina struggled with communicating with the stakeholders.
 For instance, she shared the date for a major release, but development took longer than planned.
 When her team missed the date, the stakeholders were frustrated.
-She says it was a major hit to the application’s credibility.
+She it cost a hit to the application’s credibility.

 In software engineering, it is quite common for things to take longer than planned.
 After Alaina’s communication glitch, her motto became “100% transparency” with all future releases.

-“I used the biweekly steering committee to walk stakeholders through the work that had been completed, what was left to do, and any risks that I saw.”
+“I used the biweekly steering committee to walk stakeholders through the completed work, what was left to do, and any risks that I saw.”